idbrii/godot-pushbuild/README.md

     1. Name your windows build "win"
     1. Name your html5 build "web"
 1. Add export_presets.cfg to source control so other people can skip the above step.
+1. Modify the version.json file in your ci folder to use your desired major/minor version. pushbuild will use these values to build the final version number that includes your latest git commit hash.
 1. Modify the "Configuration" section of pushbuild.py:
 ```
 project = "seedjump"